kabavol/LMSMonitor/README.md

+I'm sorry, I don't currently have a device that uses a picore player, so I'm not developing this program any further.
+I ask all those interested, use [shunte88's fork.](https://github.com/shunte88/LMSMonitor)
+I would like to thanks to shunte88 for continuing the work!

 # LMSMonitor
 OLED information display control program for [piCorePlayer](https://sites.google.com/site/picoreplayer/) or other Raspberry Pi and Logitech Media Player (LMS) based audio device.